f-neri/FAST.R/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of FASTR is to provide a user-friendly R shiny app to perform data analysis and data visualization for the FAST (Fully Automated Senescence Test) Workflow.
+The goal of FASTR is to launch a user-friendly R shiny app to perform the data analysis and visualization for the FAST (Fully Automated Senescence Test) workflow.

 ## Installation